The domain name Socye.com is for saleThe domain name

 - The name is short and easy to pronounce, making it easy for consumers to remember and recognize

-Socye has only five letters and only two syllables.
-Two-syllable names are extremely rare and very sought after.
-Two syllable names are used by established brands like Boeing, Gillette and WeChat.
+Socye has only five characters and only two syllables.
+Two-syllable names are very rare and highly valued.
+Examples of popular two syllable names include Starbucks, Visa and Pepsi.

 Why own a dot-com domain?